shabbyrobe/amiss/doc/mapper/mapping.rst

 In spite of the :ref:`null-handling`, the default behaviour will work well in quite a lot of situations.

-In the event that it doesn't, there are options.
+In the event that it doesn't, there are options:

 Name Mappers
 ~~~~~~~~~~~~

-If your object/table or property/field mappings are not quite able to be managed by the defaults but a simple function would do the trick (for example, you are working with a database that has no underscores in its table names, or you have a bizarre preference for sticking ``m_`` at the start of every one of your object properties), you can use a simple name mapper to do the job for you.
+If your object/table or property/field mappings are not quite able to be managed by the defaults but a simple function would do the trick (for example, you are working with a database that has no underscores in its table names, or you have a bizarre preference for sticking ``m_`` at the start of every one of your object properties), you can use a simple name mapper to do the job for you using the following properties:

-.. py:attribute:: Amiss\Manager->objectToTableMapper
+.. py:attribute:: Amiss\\Manager->objectToTableMapper

     Converts an object name to a table name.
 This property accepts either a PHP :term:`callback` type or an instance of ``Amiss\Name\Mapper``, although in the latter case, only the ``to()`` method will ever be used.

-.. py:attribute:: Amiss\Manager->propertyColumnMapper
+.. py:attribute:: Amiss\\Manager->propertyColumnMapper

     Converts a property name to a database column name and vice-versa.
 This property *only* accepts an instance of ``Amiss\Name\Mapper``.
 It uses the ``to()`` method to convert a property name to a column name, and the ``from()`` method to convert a column name back to a property name.